Chart Color Schemes

 Abbotsford lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Abbotsford's population is estimated at around 10,389 as of Nov 2025.
-This reflects an increase of 1,301 people (14.3%) since the 2021 Census, which reported a population of 9,088 people.
-The change is inferred from the resident population of 10,294, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 136 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5,970 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
-Abbotsford's 14.3% growth since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 83.0% of overall population gains during recent periods.
+As per ABS population updates and AreaSearch validations, the estimated population of Abbotsford (Vic.) was around 10,392 as of Feb 2026.
+This figure reflects an increase of 1,304 people since the 2021 Census, which reported a population of 9,088.
+The change is inferred from AreaSearch's estimate of 10,294 residents following examination of ABS' latest ERP data release (June 2024), along with an additional 136 validated new addresses since the Census date.
+This results in a density ratio of 5,972 persons per square kilometer, placing Abbotsford in the top 10% of locations assessed by AreaSearch.
+The suburb's growth rate of 14.3% since the 2021 census exceeded both national (9.9%) and state averages, marking it as a growth leader.
+Overseas migration contributed approximately 83.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, exceptional growth is predicted over the period, placing it in the top 10 percent of statistical areas across the nation.
-The Abbotsford (Vic.) statistical area (Lv2) is expected to increase by 6,036 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 57.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future projections indicate exceptional growth, placing Abbotsford in the top 10 percent nationally, with an expected increase of 6,036 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 57.1% over the 17 years.

 Frequently Asked Questions - Population